Last Updated: September 22, 2022

 A housing condition survey is a time-honored technique often undertaken in conjunction with a housing element of a comprehensive plan, a specialized housing plan for a city, a needs assessment for a grant application or for the federal Community Development Block Grant program in the U.S., or a neighborhood plan.
-If you don't understand the term, an "element" of a comprehensive plan can be thought of as a chapter.
+If you don't understand the term we just used, an "element" of a comprehensive plan can be thought of as a chapter.

-The housing condition survey looks at the exterior of either all residential properties in an area of interest, or a random sample of properties, depending on the size of the area, any available funding, and person power.
+The housing condition survey looks at the exterior of either all residential properties in an area of interest, or at a random sample of properties, depending on the size of the area, any available funding, and person power.
 Sometimes volunteers conduct the survey, and this is perfectly appropriate if the volunteers are trained and provided with written directions, and if rating choices are limited so that volunteers will get it right most of the time.

 Be aware that funding sources are likely to frown on the volunteer-led survey, so this approach is most useful when the neighborhood itself is the primary audience for the results.